 Spinal muscular atrophy or SMA is a rare neuromuscular disorder that often leads to early death.
 The disorder is caused by a genetic defect.
-However, there are people who are suffering from the disease and are living a normal life.
+However, there are people who are suffering from the disease but try to live a normal life.

 SMA is a progressive disease characterised by loss of lower motor neurons and progressive muscle wasting.

 Samira was eight months old when her family found out she was suffering from the disease.
-She is 29 now.
+She was 29 when she died.

 We refer to Samira’s condition as a disability, but she used it as an opportunity to accomplish new things.
 She continued her studies, learned pottery and started painting.
 She still found enough time to publish her first book in the process.

-On the occasion of the International Day of Disabled Persons, Shahrvand daily has conducted an interview with Ms. Alipour, who for many years has been struggling with SMA.
+On the occasion of the International Day of Disabled Persons, Shahrvand daily had conducted an interview with Ms. Alipour, who for many years was struggling with SMA.
 Following are excerpts from this interview: